LisaMatzner/Rockbuster-Streaming-Analysis/README.md

 The business intelligence (BI) department needs help with the launch strategy for the new online video service.
 The BI department helps other departments, from inventory to customer insights, with data-related queries.
 To do that, the department needed to have the answers to a series of ad-hoc business questions that other departments may have.

+In addition to the results of the key business questions, the final deliverables include a data dictionary.

 ## Key Questions
 Here are the main questions they’d like to answer: